REDWOOD SCENIC PARKWAY

 BALD HILLS ROAD

-North Humboldt County: Redwoods National & State Park map
+North Humboldt County: Redwoods National & State Park

 This drive continues past Lady Bird Johnson Grove for forest and mountain vistas above the Redwood Creek watershed